A WORLD-renowned rocker is set to become an ambassador for Accrington Stanley Football Club.

 Accrington Stanley chief executive Rob Heys said: “I think a lot of people would be very surprised to learn Jon Anderson was born and went to school in Accrington.

 “I travel up and down the country with Accrington Stanley and there is a lot of goodwill towards the club.

 "But people do have this misconception that Accrington is a small town in Lancashire where nothing much happens.

 “There is a whole generation of people who love Jon’s music, but don’t realise his connections with the town.
-His involvement with the club will not only boost the profile of the club, but that of the town too.
+His involvement with the club will not only boost the profile of the club, but that of

 “He lives in California, but if he happened to be in the country at the same time as one of our home fixtures it would be brilliant to get him down to the Crown Stadium.”

 A regular ex-mascot at Peel Park, Jon was a pupil at St John’s Infants School, Baxenden.
 Jon launched a solo tour of the US in February and is also recording new material for his next album.